 After October 12, 2006, the law in the State of Ohio is clear as to who the funeral director should listen to regarding all of these issues.
 That was the effective date of a new law, which is in Ohio Revised Code Section 2108.70 and titled “Assignment of Rights Regarding Disposition of Remains.”
 Under this law, an adult who is of sound mind may execute a written declaration assigning the following rights to an individual:

-3. The right to make arrangements and purchase goods and services for the decedent’s burial, cremation, or other manner of disposition.
+- The right to make arrangements and purchase goods and services for the decedent’s burial, cremation, or another manner of disposition.

 This law also provides for the ability of an individual to name a successor individual who can make these decisions as well if the initial individual is not able or is unwilling to make these decisions.
 If you have not executed a Funeral Directive, then the order of priority mentioned above will apply.
 There was one actual example I am aware of where a father passed away without a Funeral Directive and with two children surviving.
 The two children could not agree on a number of funeral items and ended up having two funerals to accommodate both children’s wishes.